Viking's Riders relate their Short Track Racing ("Cycle Speedway" as was) Life Stories (well, one of them does!).

 I was famously dead shy but eventually started mingling with some of the other lads when I crept very slightly out of my shell over time, and rapidly realised I needed to fettle the infernal machine as a first step to greatness.
 Taking advice from Mick Dobson and George Taylor, who I think both spotted some immediate potential in me, I made it my business to get the handlebars and gearing changed very quickly, in fact for the next race day.
 That got me on a level footing with the better riders mechanically, and it was only weeks before I had the beating of all of the local established "second strings".
 A few practice gating sessions with George and time spent studying him, Ges Atkinson and Jimmy Graham who were easily the best gaters there (apart from Ray Turner who I didn't rate a great gater as he had the mechanical advantage of always using "4 under" thus accelerating virtually twice as fast as the rest of us - we always joked he had no male undercarriage to allow him to spin the pedals so quickly!) had me well up to speed inside a few months.
 No way could I get a decent start off my right foot though, no matter how loud the advisory voices yelled at me.
 But I was definitely in now!

-By the time the 1967 summer season ended with Local league racing the mainstay and a few more decent Challenge matches under my belt I was already an established Heat Leader.
+By the time the 1967 summer season ended with Local league racing the mainstay and a few more decent Challenge matches under my belt I was already an established Heat Leader although 6 or 7 of us could claim the same status.
 Being the new boy there was stuff going on in the background that I had no inkling of, but I knew I wanted to race at a higher level now.
 So it was relatively easy for Mike Dobson to persuade me to join him at South Shields and desert my Home Town club.
 I recall this didn't go down too well at all (and why Licences were so valued) and I think my new best buddy George and I may have fallen out over it as he was happy to stick with the Toon.
 So we both were seafaring folk: George a Viking and I had now become a Trow Lea "Mariner"!
 Of course I wasn't the first, or the last to do this.
 I think Ray was first, then Frank Auffret.
-Jim Graham followed me after a while and then Eddie Murray and another mate of mine from Benton Mickey Noutch also followed suit.
+Jim Graham followed me after a while and then Eddie Murray and another ex-scrambler mate of mine from Benton Mickey Noutch also followed suit.

 If you look at the dates on both licences you'll notice quite a small gap between them, just less than three months.
 That's how long it took me to realise where my bread was buttered!
 However, I don't think I saw out the full term of the Shields licence either before hauling my arse back to the Toon and I've a feeling that this was due to Mickey Dobson heading down to London for work - may have been Les Gustafson aswell.
 The Newcastle management team of George Grant, Jackie Hiscock and the rest were extremely displeased at our desertion and threatened all sorts of things should we ever try to ride at Newcastle again!
 It took a while for the fuss to die down.
 I remember on my return Jackie began calling me "Ted" rather than Terry, and I'm sure this was his way of maintaining his discreet angst against me for deserting to Shields.